stuartmcalpine/sibelius_scripts/README.md

 Simple python3 script to read GALFORM output for SIBELIUS simulations.

-Output data in the GALFORM directory is expected to be multiple `ivol_XXX` folders, or `ivol_XXX_mags` folders which contain the magnitudes.
+Output data in the GALFORM directory is expected to be multiple `ivol_XXX` folders and `ivol_XXX_mags` folders which contain the magnitudes.

 In the MPI reading case, each rank reads its own subset of the `ivol_XXX` file parts.
+These arrays can then be reduced to rank=0 calling `gather_galaxies()`.

 ### Input params to read_galform